Help for publishers who previously used SibeliusMusic.com

 Differences for publishers/sellers

-Due to the fact that buyers have unrestricted printing access you may wish to review your pricing information, especially regarding parts where previously buyers may have purchased more than one copy of a part.
+Due to the fact that by default, buyers have unrestricted printing access after making a purchase you may wish to review your pricing information, especially regarding parts where previously buyers may have purchased more than one copy of a part.
+You can also set alternative licensing options for your score to require customer to purchase the copies that they require.

 Unlike SibeliusMusic.com, ScoreExchange.com is not an agency arranging sales directly between publishers and buyers.
 ScoreExchange.com is an online store.
 Buyers buy music from ScoreExchange.com and ScoreExchange.com buys music from publishers and resells it to the buyer.
 This simplifies the process for you as the publisher as you don't have to deal with the tax implications of selling to customers in many different countries, you are only selling to Score Exchange (which is a web site run by ADAP Solutions Ltd), a VAT registered, UK Ltd company.